AlyceBrady/ramp/installation/INSTALL_DB.md

   You will edit this later to create your actual MySQL accounts.
   (Instructions for doing this are in the next section.)
-  Change the permissions of your new file so that it can be read only by the database administrator(s) responsible for initial installation.
-(If you plan to setup and run one of the Ramp/Smart demos, change the permissions of the corresponding create[...]DemoMysqlAccounts.sql file in the RampDemoSetup or SmartDemoSetup directory.)
+  Change the permissions of your new file so that it can be read only by yourself or whoever will be responsible for the initial installation.
+(If you plan to setup and run one of the Ramp/Smart demos, you should copy the appropriate create...MysqlAccountsTemplate.sql file in the RampDemoSetup or SmartDemoSetup directory to a file with the same name except without Template (e.g., create...MysqlAccounts.sql) and then change the permissions of the new ...MysqlAccount.sql file so that it can be read only by yourself or whatever database administrator will be setting up the demo.)

 * The .mysql_history file for each database administrator should also be readable only by its owner.

-* Ramp's application/configs/application.ini file should also be protected, but must be readable by the web server.
-The best way to achieve this could be, for example, to have the application.ini owned by the database administrator but part of the same group as the httpd web server (or vice versa).
-(The CUSTOMIZE_APPL_INI.txt file has additional information on using and customizing the application.ini file.)
+* Ramp's `application/configs/application.ini` file should also be protected, but must be readable by the web server.
+The best way to achieve this could be, for example, to have the `application.ini` owned by the database administrator but part of the same group as the httpd web server (or vice versa).
+(The [Customizing application.ini][custom] file has additional information on using and customizing the `application.ini` file.)

 * Once the database administrator MySQL accounts have been created below, each database administrator should create a MySQL option